surveyjs/survey-library/docs/data-validation.md

 question.validators.push(new NumericValidator({ text: "Value must be a number" }));
 ```

-Alternatively, you can declare the `validators` array in the survey JSON definition:
+Alternatively, you can declare the `validators` array in the survey JSON schema:

 ```js
 const surveyJson = {